 About our Schools

-The Federation was established in 2011 and joined together two small rural Primary Schools: Snape Community Primary School and Thornton Watlass Church of England Primary School.
+The Federation was established in 2011, joining together two small rural Primary Schools: Snape Community Primary School and Thornton Watlass Church of England Primary School.
 The schools are geographically very close, situated within 3 miles of each other, in the beautiful North Yorkshire Dales – an enviable environment for your children’s education.
-They retain the advantages of being small rural primary schools and also benefit from advantages of being part of a much bigger organization.
+They retain the advantages of being small rural primary schools and also benefit from advantages of being part of a much bigger organisation.